Weestuarty/elegance-es-de/README.md

 The following options are included:

-2 variants:
+4 variants:

+- Solid with videos
+- Solid no videos
-- with videos
+- Color with videos
-- without videos
+- Color no videos

 7 color schemes: